-After data structures, you should focus on learning sorting and searching functions like quick sort, merge sort, binary search, and order statistics.
-While learning the basic concepts of sorting and searching functions are fine, you must also familiarize yourself with as many library functions as possible.
+After data structures, you should focus on learning sorting and searching functions like quicksort, merge sort, binary search, and order statistics.
+While learning the basic concepts of sorting and searching functions are fine, you must also familiarise yourself with as many library functions as possible.

-Just like data structures, algorithms are also very important for competitive programming.
-Algorithms can be classified under the following categories:
+Just like data structures, algorithms are also essential for competitive programming.
+Algorithms are classified into the following categories:

 - Greedy algorithms – Activity Selection Problem, Huffman Coding, Huffman Decoding, Egyptian Fraction, Job Sequencing Problem, Water Connection Problem, and Fitting Shelves Problem.